RocketDerp/April14_2025/Art/ScreenPlay/GTA_Brave_New_World.md

 &nbsp;

-# Plitics has got to feel like Grand Theft Auto.
+# Politics has got to feel like *Grand Theft Auto*.

 A video game.
+GTA.